 Layering Ability

 Our women's and men's fleece jacket testing teams are stacked with people who live outside and like to stay warm while doing it.
 Maggie Nichols and Amber King head up our women's review.
 Maggie is a professional backcountry guide with 15 years of experience leading expeditions, river, and backpacking trips in the US and abroad.
 From her childhood in the Midwest to her travels to Svalbard's glaciers, Lesotho's mountains, and Ecuador's cloud forests, Maggie has learned how to layer.
-Amber has 20 years under her belt as a climber, ranging from the North Cascades to Rocky Mountain National Park.
-She's also a science teacher and outdoor educator who climbs rocks, summits mountains, and runs rivers.
+Amber has 20 years under her belt as a climber, with experiences ranging from the North Cascades to Rocky Mountain National Park.
+She's also a science curriculum writer and outdoor educator who climbs rocks, summits mountains, and runs rivers.

 With so many layers to choose from when you head out on an adventure, how do you know which one to grab?
 When it comes to a fleece jacket, there are several things to keep in mind — how warm you need to be, how likely you are to work up a sweat, and whether you need your jacket to block wind or resist rain.
-You'll also want to consider what materials the jacket is made from and how durable they are likely to be.
+You'll also want to consider what materials the jacket is made from and how durable they will likely be.
 Additional features like hoods, pockets, and thumb loops can drastically increase the functionality of a piece, as can its fit.
 We'll walk you through each of these considerations below.

 Fleece jackets serve as excellent outwear when temperatures are mild and you're fighting a chill.
 When the mercury plummets, many can shift to act as a layering piece to add extra warmth, often sandwiched between thin base layers (aka long underwear) and outer layers like rain jackets or parkas.
 How much warmth they provide often depends on their thickness or weight.
 Which one you need comes down to how warm you want to be and what you'll be doing.